ndmitchell/hlint/README.md

 ## Hacking HLint

 Contributions to HLint are most welcome, following [my standard contribution guidelines](https://github.com/ndmitchell/neil/blob/master/README.md#contributions).
-You can run the tests either from within a `ghci` session by typing `:test` or by running the standalone binary's tests via `cabal run hlint test` or `stack run hlint test`.
+You can run the tests either from within a `ghci` session by typing `:test` or by running the standalone binary's tests via `cabal run -- hlint --test` or `stack run -- hlint --test`.
 After changing hints, you will need to regenerate the [hints.md](hints.md) file with `hlint --generate-summary`.

 New tests for individual hints can be added directly to source and hint files by adding annotations bracketed in `<TEST></TEST>` code comment blocks.
 As some examples: